HassanAlahmed/T9Hack/README.md

 SNS: Notification Service to let DynamoDB know that a file has been uploaded.
 DynamoDB: Object-based storage.
 Polly: Machine Learning algorithm that converts text into speech.
 Various voices and translation into different languages supported.
 Making life simpler by the day!
-IAM: Security, Policy
+IAM: Security, Policy.
-API Gateway: To trigger Lambda Functions
+API Gateway: To trigger Lambda Functions.
-Alexa Skill: Customizing Alexa's services to learn Physics
+Alexa Skill: Customizing Alexa's services to learn Physics.